 This recipe is a classic!
 A little honey combined with sugar and almond oil is all you need to moisturize and slough off dead skin.
 While you can use any kind of honey you like, the raw stuff has nutrients and antioxidants that nourish skin and encourage healing [source].

 - 1 teaspoon honey

 - 1 teaspoon almond oil

 Honey is the ultimate lip medicine.
-It soothes dry, chapped lips by drawing moisture from the air and into the skin.
-It also has tons of antioxidants and can bring relief to irritated lips because of a mild antiseptic effect speeds healing of small cuts or burns.
+It soothes dry, chapped lips by drawing moisture from the air and depositing it into the skin.
+It also has tons of antioxidants and can bring relief to irritated lips because of a mild antiseptic effect that speeds the healing of small cuts or burns.

 - Raw honey

 - Maple syrup or molasses (both make great vegan alternatives to honey!)